Martchus/syncthingtray/README.md

 Checkout the [official forum thread](https://forum.syncthing.net/t/yet-another-syncthing-tray) for discussions and announcement of new features.

+This README document currently serves as the only and main documentation.
+So read on for details about the configuration.
+If you are not familiar with Syncthing itself already you should also have a look at the [Syncthing documentation](https://docs.syncthing.net) as this README is only going to cover the Syncthing Tray integration.

 Issues can be created on GitHub but please read the "Known bugs and workarounds" section in this document before.